 Coping with the crowds

 Expect to get close, real close, to half of Tokyo at the Sumidagawa Fireworks Festival.
-Also expect to lose your friends if they wander off in search of a bathroom or extra food.
+Also expect to lose your friends if they wander off in search of a bathroom or extra food—be especially aware of areas being barricaded closed at a certain point.
 When you arrive, make a mental note of the porta-potties that are nearest to your seating area, and designate a meeting point for later should your group get split up.
 Cell phones are handy, but trying to figure out which of the zillions of people someone is standing next to is near impossible.

 Getting home after the Sumida River Fireworks Festival

 When the show’s over, don’t rush back to Asakusa Station—instead, take a casual stroll through the festive streets to a station further afield.
 Tawaramachi on the Ginza Line is a decent distance and won’t be as crowded, plus it allows for a nice walk through the shitamachi-esque (old downtown) streets.
 Shin-Okachimachi is a little further, but has the Oedo and Tsukuba Express Lines, while the even-further Okachimachi has the JR Yamanote and Keihintohoku lines.